 As the novel coronavirus outbreak swept across the world, the work-from-home arrangement became the new norm for most businesses.
-Although some states have been slowly reopening, most enterprises are still on a remote set-up.
+Although some states have been slowly reopening, most enterprises are still on a remote setup.
 For many, it’s a huge adjustment, given that they’ve been exclusively operating in an office, meeting each other face-to-face every day, pre-pandemic.
 For the above reasons, the project management techniques you choose have a greater impact on productivity than ever before.

 Some experience problems in making each member of the team collaborate with colleagues.
 Many team members struggle with communication.
 Others struggle with simply getting things done.
 However, here’s the silver lining: you can overcome these challenges.
 You can survive these challenges like all the others before this pandemic.
 The key?
 Effective project management techniques.
-By mapping out strategies and identifying problems early on, you can make remote work less taxing and in fact productive.
+By mapping out strategies and identifying problems early on, you can make remote work less taxing and productive.

 The Importance of Project Management Techniques

 Project management techniques are the systematic approach to leading a team to produce desirable results on a specific date and budget.
 Whether it is product development or marketing campaigns, projects run on limited resources and time, which is why a workflow made systematically is at the heart of business project management.
 When done right, you’ll be able to say that you delivered the job on time, and within budget.

 Use the following tried-and-tested project management techniques in your operations:

 This involves laying down the project plan.
 All of your team members must understand five things, namely client profile (who); resources (what); timeline and milestones (when); workflow, responsibilities, quality assurance (how); and the rationale (why).
 Make sure that all of your team members are present in your online meeting when you discuss this.